sky-chaser-high/adobe-illustrator-scripts/README.md

 4. Select colors for the vertical and horizontal axis.
 5. Enter the increase or decrease value as a percentage.
 6. Select Addition or Intensity.
-   - `Addition` the value of the steps is added as is.
+   - `Addition` The value of the steps is added as is.
-   - `Intensity` the percentage of the target color is added.
+   - `Intensity` The percentage of the target color is added.
 It is equivalent to Edit > Edit Colors > Saturate.
    <img src="images/ColorChartSettings.png" alt="Color Chart Settings" width="65%">
 7. Set the artboard size, color chip size, and units according to your preference.